karthiksharma98/distributed-computing-projects/README.md

 * All to all service
 * Why not both??

+### Usage

+* Console interface
+* Membership commands
+  * join introducer
+    * Initializes membership list for group, accept requests from other nodes to join
+  * join
+    * Asks introducer IP to join group
+  * leave
+    * Voluntarily leave
+  * kill
+    * Die
+* Heartbeating
+  * start
+    * Starts heartbeating to other members (needs to be in a group first)
+  * stop
+  * switch gossip
+  * switch alltoall

 ### Gossip protocol

 * Disseminate updates of members, if any, instead of entire list (bandwidth-efficient)